-Petra is also Associate Professor of Sustainable Management and Education for Sustainable Development at Nottingham Business School and was as NBS Sustainability Co-ordinator responsible for embedding sustainability and business ethics into the curriculum of the business school.
+Petra is also Professor of Sustainable Management and Education for Sustainable Development at Nottingham Business School and was as NBS Sustainability Coordinator responsible for embedding sustainability and business ethics into the curriculum of the School.
 Petra is the Co-Chair of the United Nations Principles for Responsible Management Education (PRME) working group on climate change and environment.
-She is the editor of 'The Business Student's Guide to Sustainable Management' offering seminars and other teaching material in how to integrate the Sustainable Development Goals in accounting, marketing, HR and other subjects in management/business studies but also ideas on how to teach system thinking, corporate peace-making and the crowd-sourcing of sustainable solutions, which would be of interest to lecturers/students from other disciplines; the second edition is now part of the PRME book series and published by Routlegde.
+She is the editor of 'The Business Student's Guide to Sustainable Management' offering seminars and other teaching material in how to integrate the Sustainable Development Goals in accounting, marketing, HR and other subjects in management / business studies but also ideas on how to teach system thinking, corporate peace-making and the crowd-sourcing of sustainable solutions, which would be of interest to lecturers / students from other disciplines.
+The second edition is now part of the PRME book series and published by Routlegde.
 Petra is also the Academic Lead for PRME in Nottingham Business School, the Chair of the TILT group ‘Education for Sustainable Futures’ and the Lead for the Pedagogical Research of the Responsible and Sustainable Business Lab.

 Recently, Petra reconceptualised the Sustainable Development Assesment Tool (SDAT) of NHS England funded by, and accountable to, NHS England and Public Health England to work across the NHS, public health and social care system together with Dr Michael Hewitt from NBS and the Sustainable Development Unit (SDU).